Description | This article gives an overview for the action that can be applied in the event a FortiGate becomes unresponsive. |

 Execute a ping to the internet with the following commands:

-Check the routing table to make sure that the default route is installed at the routing table
+Check the routing table to make sure that the default route is installed at the routing table:

 Use a console cable to connect with the FortiGate.

-Technical Tip: How to connect to the FortiGate and FortiAP console port
+After connecting, check if the login prompt is displayed or if some errors appear.
 When some errors or text is continuously displayed, there are a few possible scenarios:

 If the error is not clear, log all of these errors in the terminal and provide them to TAC to diagnose the problem.

-Fatal error: Loading FOS fails! power cycle.
-System halted.
+Fatal error: Loading FOS fails!

-Fatal error: AV engine file authentication failed! power cycle.
-System halted.
+Fatal error: AV engine file authentication failed!

-If these logs are seen in the firewall CLI, FortiGate needs to be formatted and new firmware needs to be loaded using the TFTP server (Technical Tip: Installing firmware from system reboot)
+If these logs are seen in the firewall CLI, FortiGate needs to be formatted, and new firmware needs to be loaded using the TFTP server (Technical Tip: Installing firmware from system reboot).

 If the login prompt is seen, log in and check the available crash logs ('diag debug crashlog read'), comlog (if available, and enabled ('diag debug comlog read'), as well as the system status ('get system status') and the performance status ('get system perf status').
 For the performance status, check if SoftIrqs are incrementing.
+See Troubleshooting Tip: Check SoftIrq increments (recommended when experiencing high CPU usage).

 Related articles: